 What is Interim Relief?

 Interim Relief is an order by the Employment Tribunal that preserves your employment (at least so far as pay is concerned) until after the tribunal has decided your claim for unfair dismissal.
 It is only available to employees who have just been dismissed and can show that they are “likely” to win their whistleblowing claim.
 There is no two-year qualification period of employment like for ordinary unfair dismissal rights.
 It is difficult to win but very valuable as the substantive hearing for your case is probably going to take place more than a year after the dismissal.

-If you think you have good evidence that shows that you were dismissed for whistleblowing, you should definitely think about applying for Interim Relief.
+If you think you have good evidence that shows that you were dismissed for whistleblowing, you could think about applying for Interim Relief but there are pros and cons (see below our ‘top tips’).
+Interim relief is very difficult to win.

 How do I apply for Interim Relief?